Douglas MacArthur II

-Douglas MacCalla MacArthur, II (July 5, 1909 – November 15, 1997) was an American diplomat.
+Douglas MacArthur II (July 5, 1909 – November 15, 1997) was an American diplomat.
 During his diplomatic career, he served as United States ambassador to Japan, Belgium, Austria, and Iran, as well as Assistant Secretary of State for Legislative Affairs.
 He was a nephew of the U.S. general Douglas MacArthur.

 Early life and education

 MacArthur's parents were Captain Arthur H. MacArthur, III and Mary McCalla MacArthur.
 Through his mother, he was a grandson of Bowman H. McCalla, great-grandson of Colonel Horace Binney Sargent, and great-great-grandson of Lucius Manlius Sargent.
 Named for his uncle, General Douglas MacArthur, he was born in Bryn Mawr, Pennsylvania, in 1909.

 MacArthur graduated from Milton Academy in Milton, Mass., and from Yale College, Class of 1932.